jimmy-dq/DropMAE/README.md

 * This repo is a modification based on the [MAE repo](https://github.com/facebookresearch/mae).
 Installation follows that repo.
 You can also check our requirements file.

 ## Dataset Download
 * In the dropmae pre-training, we mainly use Kinetics Datasets, which can be download in this [Link](https://www.deepmind.com/open-source/kinetics).
 We use its training raw videos (*.mp4) for training.
+The detailed download instruction can also be found [here](https://github.com/cvdfoundation/kinetics-dataset).

 ## DropMAE pre-training